Colonia (group): 2008–2018

-Between 2008 and 2017, the band has remained active, and they have released 3 more albums.

-X (Ten) in 2010, Tvrđava (Fortress) in 2013, and Fenix (Phoenix) in 2015.
+Between 2008 and 2017, the band has remained active, and they have released 3 more albums; X (Ten) in 2010, Tvrđava (Fortress) in 2013, and Fenix (Phoenix) in 2015.
+Both Tvrđava and Fenix has sold in 50,000 units.
 After 2015, the band was a little less active than in previous years.

 On May 31, 2017, popular Croatian newspapers Večernji list has announced that Indira Levak has left the band.
 At that time, it was still speculated whether the band will announce a new singer, or will completely cease to exist.

 On June 14, 2017, Croatian news portal Direktno has published an article, stating that the Boris Đurđević has announced a new singer, a 25 years old student of electronics, Ivana Lovrić.

 Following the announcement, the band has released their first single with a new singer on July 27, 2017: Que sera.
 It was followed by the second single Zadnja suza on March 6, 2018.

-Colonia's new album Nova Era (New Era) was announced on June 5, 2018.
+Colonia's new album Nova Era (New Era) was released on June 1, 2018.